Poker Terms: Terminology & Glossary

 Pair – Two cards of the same value are called a pair.
 There are a lot of poker terms for specific pairs.
 For example, A-A is called pocket rockets in poker slang.

-Picture Cards – The jack, queen, king, and ace are picture cards.
+Picture Cards – The jack, queen, king, are picture cards.

 Playing the Board – When you’re unable to combine any of your hole cards with those on the board, you’re said to be “playing the board.”

-Pocket Pair – Being dealt two cards of the same value, such as A-A, is called a pocket pair in poker.
+Pocket Pair – Being dealt two cards of the same value as your hole cards, such as A-A, is called a pocket pair in poker.

-Pre-Flop – Action that takes place before the first three community cards are dealt is “pre-flop” i.e. before the flop.
-Other important poker terms that link to this one are Pre-Flop Raise and Pre-Flop Fold.
+Pre-Flop – Action that takes place before the first three community cards are dealt is “pre-flop,” i.e., before the flop.
+This phase sets up critical decisions, as explained in our how-to-play-poker guide.

 Q